-As reading underpins the whole curriculum, we continue to encourage wider reading at home; reading homework to enhance pupils' knowledge of the curriculum is regularly set.
+As reading underpins the curriculum, we continue to encourage wider reading through Sparx Reader, an online reading platform designed to improve students' literacy skills and encourage a love for reading.

 Mathematics

 In Year 8, pupils develop their knowledge and skills in many of the areas studied in Year 7; learning formal written methods and efficient calculator methods.
 In addition, they also study: